in28minutes/in28minutes.github.io/_posts/2017-12-16-spring-boot-java-and-xml-application-contexts-top20.md

 - How to define a Java bean configuration in a Spring Application?
 - How to define a XML bean configuration in a Spring Application?
 - How to load a XML Bean Configuration file into a Spring Application context?
-- How to load a Java Annotaiton based Bean Configuration file into a Spring Application context?
+- How to load a Java Annotation based Bean Configuration file into a Spring Application context?
 - What are the best practices in using XML and Java bean configurations?
 - How do you choose between XML and Java Bean Configurations?